P3-Core-Dev-Team/P3-Q-A/README.md

 This repo is for tracking Questions and Answers on features of the products released by p3

 Best Practices:
-- Check fis your issue was previous asked?
+- Check if your issue was previous asked?
 - Raise your queries in the issue section if not already existing?
 - Add comment and screen shots as needed to help recreate or replicate the incident.
 - Add tags relavent to the product, module, type (bug, feature request, reopened, etc)